Applied Materials pledges 100% renewable energy sourcing in U.S. by 2022, worldwide by 2030

-To reduce the environmental impact of its operations, semiconductor equipment maker Applied Materials set a goal of hitting 100% renewable energy sourcing in the U.S. by 2022 and worldwide by 2030.
+To reduce the environmental impact of its operations, semiconductor equipment maker Applied Materials is setting a goal of hitting 100% renewable energy sourcing in the U.S. by 2022 and worldwide by 2030.

 Applied Materials CEO Gary Dickerson said the Santa Clara, California-based company will also hit 50% reduction in certain carbon emissions by 2030.
 Applied Materials is the world’s largest maker of semiconductor manufacturing equipment.
 Dickerson made the remarks at the outset of the online-only Semicon West event, a chip equipment industry trade show normally held in Silicon Valley.